 3. Address Nutritional Deficiencies ASAP

 When we’re undernourished or when we are not absorbing nutrients from our food correctly because of a gut issue, our “feel good” hormones become depleted.
-Depleted supplies of feel-good transmitters means it will be impossible for you to feel happy, upbeat, motivated or on track.
-You will feel just the opposite: a decrease in energy and interest, feelings of worthlessness, no motivation and a pervasive sense of helplessness to control the course of your life.
+Depleted supplies of feel good transmitters means it will be impossible for you to feel happy, upbeat, motivated, or on track.
+You’ll feel just the opposite: low in energy and interest, feelings of worthlessness, no motivation, and a pervasive sense of helplessness to control the course of your life.

 So whenever you feel this way, check your diet.
-Make sure you are eating healthy meals that are high in good fats, protein and greens and low in sugar, grains and processed foods.
-I also recommend that you supplement your good diet with amino acids, minerals and omega-3, omega-6 and omega-9 essential fatty acids.
-I love Sanitas Skincare EFA Complete, $26.
+Make sure you’re eating healthy meals that are high in good fats, protein, and greens and low in sugar, grains, and processed foods.
+I also recommend that you supplement your good diet with amino acids, minerals, and omega-3, omega-6, and omega-9 essential fatty acids.
+I love Sanitas Skincare EFA Complete, $29.